dimvalas/sys-tweaks/README.md

 **⬇ DOWNLOAD PAGE**

-If u want to download all the scripts please refer going to the releases!
+If u want to download all the scripts please refer going to the https://github.com/dimvalas/sys-tweaks/releases!